-Christina Leijonhufvud co-leads the growth and strategy of the firm.
+Christina Leijonhufvud is a Managing Partner at Tideline and co-leads the growth and strategy of the firm.
 She focuses particularly on investment structuring and strategy, due diligence of investment opportunities and products, and risk analysis.

 Prior to Tideline, Christina was Managing Director at J.P.
 Morgan where she worked for over 15 years.
 At J.P.
 Morgan, she created the firm’s Social Finance business to elevate impact investments as a credible new approach for investors.
 Under her leadership, Social Finance published seminal research, made proprietary investments in impact funds, structured and distributed impact investments to clients (such as the Global Health Investment Fund), and engaged J.P.
 Morgan employees worldwide in both voluntary and fee-based impact investment programs.

 Before founding the Social Finance unit, Christina led various risk management and advisory teams at J.P.
 Morgan including Sovereign Risk & Advisory.
 She also oversaw Credit Portfolio Risk Management and Market Risk Management for Emerging Markets.

 Christina served as Country Officer at the World Bank covering Kazakhstan, Kyrgyzstan, and Turkmenistan, immediately following those countries’ independence from the Soviet Union.
 Preceding that, she worked for the inaugural Economic Reform Committee for the Soviet Republic of Kazakhstan.